 Fluconazole has been associated with rare cases of serious hepatic toxicity including fatalities, primarily in patients with serious underlying medical conditions.
-In cases of fluconazole-associated hepatotoxicity, no obvious relationship to total daily dose of Fluconazole, duration of therapy, sex or age of the patient has been observed.
+In cases of fluconazole-associated hepatotoxicity, no obvious relationship to total daily dose, duration of therapy, sex or age of patients has been observed.
 Fluconazole hepatotoxicity has usually been reversible on discontinuation of therapy.

-Patients who develop abnormal liver function tests during fluconazole therapy must be monitored closely for the development of more serious hepatic injury.
+Patients who develop abnormal liver function tests during Fluconazole therapy should be monitored for the development of more serious hepatic injury.
 The patient should be informed of suggestive symptoms of serious hepatic effect (important asthenia, anorexia, persistent nausea, vomiting and jaundice).
 Treatment of fluconazole should be immediately discontinued and the patient should consult a physician.